Parental Agreements In A Divorce Or Separation

 Physical custody (where a child lives) is distinct from legal custody (who can make decisions on a child’s behalf).
 The different types of child custody arrangements include:

 If you have children with a spouse or domestic partner and are seeking a divorce or legal separation, you will need to agree on child custody as well as visitation frequency.
-If you are unable to agree, a judge will make orders regarding custody and visitation.
+If you are unable to agree, a judge will make orders regarding custody and visitation. whether you choose representation from our family law firm in San Mateo or not.
 Many factors must be considered in determining appropriate custody and visitation, including:

 Resolving Custody And Visitation Disputes